kaladkaren/project-speak/README.md

 ```

 ---
-### Check rateables status
+### Check rateables & groups status
-Checks if there is an updated rateable
+Checks if there is an updated rateable or group
-POST `/options/rateables`
+POST `/options/updated-items`

 |      Name      | Required |   Type    |    Description    |    Sample Data
 |----------------|----------|-----------|-------------------|-----------------------